baloise/design-system/src/_coverpage.md

 [![npm version](https://badge.fury.io/js/%40baloise%2Fui-library.svg)](https://badge.fury.io/js/%40baloise%2Fui-library)

-> Lightweight UI-Component Library for Baloise Applications
+> UI-Libary is an open source library for building amazing Baloise applications

-UI-Libary is an open source library for building amazing Baloise applications.
-No design skills required.
+> No design skills required

-Just give it a try and add it to your project.
+Just give it a try and add it to your project

 <br>